icodeherenthere/codeWars/README.md

 # codeWars
-This is a collection of code wars that I have completed and review
+This is a collection of code wars that I have completed and reviewed.